-Pacific bleeding heart plants are found all over the BC coast as well as all of BC,s coniferous forests.
-It is a delicate, pretty and short plant.
-It is also is known as the western bleeding heart.
+Pacific bleeding heart plants are found all over the BC coast as well as all of BC’s coniferous forests.
+It is a delicate, pretty, and short plant.
+It is also known as the western bleeding heart.
 Its heart-shaped flowers give it its name.

 The ants pick them up and carry them back to their nests where they consume the white part of the attached to the seed, they then dispose of the rest on their refuse piles.
 The discarded seeds germinate where they fall.

 As with so many plants on the BC coast, this species also has medicinal value.
 You can make a root tincture or a hot compress to help with pain relief, and it can be applied externally to bruises and sprains.
 Internally a tincture of bleeding heart can also help calm frazzled nerves especially after a frightening experience such as an accident or other trauma.
 The roots of this plant are generally gathered in summer and fall, up to the time when the leaves start to turn.
 The foliage is best collected after the seedpods are matured and can be sown to help spread the plant.

 Though this plant is common here, it should still be harvested carefully so that we always have them in our forests.
 So, next time you are walking through our Islands’ rain forests, look down low and see if you can spot this small beauty.